Evacuation decisions in response to natural disasters: Insights from a large-scale social media survey: Facebook survey of displaced populations due to Bushfires: Green Wattle Creek Fire in Eastern New South Wales and the Cudlee Creek Fire in Adelaide Hills, South Australia

+In Australia, it is estimated that there are 17.29 million people on Facebook \citep{fbAUStats} out of 25.4 million total people in Australia \citep{auCensus}; this provides a coverage of about 67 percent of the Australian population.
+Facebook skews slightly more females (53 percent; \citet{fbAUStats} ) compared to the Australian general population (51 percent; \citet{auCensus}).
+Facebook's age structure is heavily skewed towards those ages 18-50, with almost twice the percentage of the Australian population (see Table~\ref{tab:auDemographics}), with significantly fewer under 18-year-olds and people over 70 represented on Facebook as compared to the general population (see Table~\ref{tab:auDemographics})).
+This is similar to the United States, where Facebook usage also skews more females and younger than the general population \citep{pew}.

+In the next several subsections, we discuss the Australian bushfires, the sampling frame, and the survey.

+\section{Facebook survey of displaced populations due to Bushfires: Green Wattle Creek Fire in Eastern New South Wales and the Cudlee Creek Fire in Adelaide Hills, South Australia}

-We surveyed an effectively random sample of 95,649 Facebook users over the age of 18.
-Each of these users answered an array of questions on demographics, smoke masks, and whether they were in the region at the time of the fires.
-Of those surveyed, 24,486 Facebook users were in the area of the two major bushfires under consideration in this article.
+Using Facebook's internal survey infrastructure, we surveyed a stratified random sample of 24,486 Facebook users over 18.
+Each of these respondents answered various questions on demographics, displacement, smoke masks, and whether they were in the region at the time of the fires.
+This was a large-scale pilot survey to demonstrate the efficacy of this approach, with 1,037,214 invitations and 96,414 starts.
+This provides a rough estimate of a response rate of 9.3\%.\footnote{Facebook survey infrastructure is an internal tool similar to Qualtrics or Survey Monkey and was administered at no cost to the researchers.} We stratified by Facebook users with location history turned on and in the region (similar to \citet{maas2019facebook}) and a random sample of Facebook users predicted to be in the region (prediction is an internal product not available to researchers).
 Here, we are focusing on two bushfires that started on or about December 18, 2019 -- the \emph{Green Wattle Creek Fire} in Eastern New South Wales and the \emph{Cudlee Creek Fire} in Adelaide Hills, South Australia (Figure~\ref{fig:survey_location}).
-Of those who said they were in the area, 7,073 users said they were affected by the fires (Q 2: loc\_q).
-These users were then asked a detailed set of questions on displacement outcomes.
-To guarantee we only consider the target population, we limit our displacement-related analysis to these 7,073 users.
-This is, effectively, a form of rejection sampling and will maintain our sample properties \citep{gilks1992adaptive}.
-The survey was in the field for two weeks, from February 20, 2020 to March 5, 2020, approximately two months after the bushfires began.
+Of those who said they were in the area, 7,073 users said they were affected by the fires (Survey Appendix: Survey Questions and Logic: 5).
+These users were then asked detailed questions on displacement outcomes.

+We limit our displacement-related analysis to these 7,073 users to guarantee we only consider the target population.
+This is a form of rejection sampling and will maintain our sample properties \citep{gilks1992adaptive}.
+The survey was in the field (i.e., the survey was live and available to be taken by the requested survey respondents) for two weeks, from February 20, 2020, to March 5, 2020, approximately two months after the bushfires began.
 This timing strikes a balance between decaying respondent recall and allowing the consequences of a displacement to play out more fully.